-If you can eliminate that first move, you can actually start to develop new serve habits to get better serve rhythm and model the tennis serve technique from the best players on the tour.
+If you can eliminate that first move, you can start to develop new serve habits.
+Hence, you can get a better serve rhythm and model the serve technique from the best players on the tour.

 The first step involves starting into a ¾ serve position, using a platform stance, and getting your racquet strings facing towards the front knee.

 Then, you can toss the ball, turn your shoulder, and bring the racquet up to hit the tennis serve.